Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 ## NOTE
 This is a work in progress and an alpha release.
 This means that most things are not implemented and the mod is subject to heavy changes.
 Use this mod with caution!!

+⚠️ This zip file is almost 2GB in size (due to .git).
+The download can take a very long time.
+At this stage of the project I do not recommend downloading it.

 ## Idea
 This mod is fanfiction!
 It contains encyclopedias of in-game history book series to eliminate searching for the history book parts.